gskrasnov/CrossHub/README.md

 ### Download TCGA data
-The easiest way to obtain TCGA data is to use DownloadData.py script.
+The easiest way to obtain TCGA data is to use DownloadData.py script (included in the release).
 This allows easy downloading regularly updated TCGA data from our server

 	python3 DownloadData.py